 Global trade agreements – be they multilateral or more regional and local, date back to Ancient Egypt (around 3100 B.C.).
 Over the centuries, some deals were achieved through peaceful negotiation, while others through violent military crusades and conquests (seen Netflix’s portrayal of the late 8th century Vikings?).
 The WTO trade history report explains that original commercial agreements were more concerned with guarding merchants from random arrest and capture in foreign countries than liberalizing trade and creating new markets.
 However, as history has shown, free trade agreements (FTAs) became increasingly complex, political, and we’ve seen our share of modern trade ‘wars.’
 Yet FTAs have been one of the most auspicious ways the U.S. opened foreign markets for importers and exporters.
-Moreover, importers can get exemptions from paying duties if they have a trade certificate for their shipment.
-Here are some of the most significant trade agreements.
+Here are some of the most significant.

 Today, the U.S. has bilateral FTAs with 20 countries, is a member of the World Trade Organization, and incorporates the 1947 General Agreement on Tariffs and Trade (GATT) – the most eminent multilateral trade agreement.
 Today, the U.S. has agreements with Australia, Bahrain, Canada, Chile, Colombia, Costa Rica, Dominican Republic, El Salvador, Guatemala, Honduras, Israel, Jordan, Mexico, Morocco, Nicaragua, Oman, Panama, Peru, Singapore, and South Korea.